flaxa/CSGO-simple-cheat/README.md

 Aimbot will always move to the head and the FOV and smoothness can be changed in the code.
 The aimbot is binded to the left mouse button.

+## Build

+To build this project create a visual studio c++ project and add the relevent header and cpp files and build

 ## Authors

 [@flaxa](https://www.github.com/flaxa)